talohana/angular-dark-mode/README.md

 ## Usage

-In order to use angular-dark-mode you need to inject the service somewhere in your applications - presumably where you hold the dark mode toggle, and get the dark mode value from the exported `darkmode$` Observable:
+In order to use angular-dark-mode you need to inject the service somewhere in your applications - presumably where you hold the dark mode toggle, and get the dark mode value from the exported `darkMode$` Observable:

 ```ts
 // dark-mode-toggle.component.ts